Field Dalling: Amenities

+Governance

+Field Dalling is part of the electoral ward of Priory for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

-War memorial
+War Memorial

-Field Dalling's war memorial takes the form of a bronze plaque with a wooden backing located inside St. Andrew's Church.
+Field Dalling's war memorial is a bronze plaque, with a wooden backing located inside St Andrew's Church.
 The memorial lists the following names for the First World War: